TV-Rename/Website/_manual/options/preferences-display.md

 _Default:_ _**Un-ticked**_

+Bearing in mind that we are in the _**Display**_ tab, the next option _Move "The" to the end of show names_ only affects the display of the show list in the _My Shows_ tab and **not** the contents of the library.

+If ticked show names starting with "The" will be displayed and sorted with ", The" at the end.
+For example, "The Hollow Crown" would be listed as "Hollow Crown, The" and displayed with the other shows starting with "H"

+_Default:_ _**Un-ticked**_

 *Automatically select show and season in My&nbsp;Shows* If ticked this works for both the _**When to watch**_ and _**Scan**_ tabs.
 If an item is selected in either of these tabs the _**My&nbsp;Shows**_ tab is automatically updated to highlight the indicated show and season.